The Chronicle of Alma Speed Fox

 After saying goodbye to Alma, I put on my boots and walked down the snow-covered hill, feeling alive and ready to write.

 Kelli Stevens Kane is a poet, playwright, and oral historian based in Pittsburgh, Pennsylvania.
 She’s a Cave Canem Fellow, an August Wilson Center Fellow, and a Flight School Fellow, and has twice received Advancing Black Arts in Pittsburgh grants from The Pittsburgh Foundation.
 She reads her poetry and oral history, and performs her one-woman show, Big George, nationally.
-You can read her blog and follow her on Twitter.
 This is the debut installment in the Teenie Harris Essay Series, a complement to the exhibition Teenie Harris Photographs: Civil Rights Perspectives, which is on view in the Lobby Gallery at Carnegie Museum of Art until March 31, 2015.